 The three different noise-canceling modes allow you to switch to YouTube’s most preferred level, thus making it one of the best noise-canceling headphones under $200.
 Additionally, you get Alexa support, amazingly loud and clear audio output, and swiveling and comfortable ear cups for long hours of wear.
 This wireless Bluetooth headphone will cost you around $128.00.

 When it comes to audio equipment, Bose is one name that always ranks high.
 This particular offering from the company has an exceptional sound performance and various other features that make it a strong contender for the best wireless headphones under 200.
 Bose Sound link is lightweight and has a superior design for a comfortable fit with swiveling ear cups made with high quality, breathable material, and an adjustable headband.
 This makes it a great option if you are looking for something to wear for long hours.
+The Audio Technica noise-canceling headphones is also a decent option if you wish to think out of Bose.

 Coming to the technical specs and features, Bose does a pretty good job with its sound engineering.
 The headset offers you immersive sound with a quality very similar to the wired ones, thanks to the new improved EQ and its trademark registered Triport Technology.
 The overall sound performance is well-adjusted at every frequency level.
 2 microphones filter the surrounding noise giving a crystal clear audio quality.